 The District has two major governmental funds, the General Fund and the Debt Service Fund.
-The General Fund and Debt Service Fund had no fund balance as of December 31, 2023 and 2022.
+As expected the General Fund and Debt Service Fund had no fund balance as of December 31, 2023 and 2022 as pursuant to agreement with District No. 1 and 2, the District revenues are transferred out to Districts No. 1 and 2.